W2 FAQs for Employees of ASAP Payroll Clients

 Do I need the original W2 to file my tax return?

-No, a reprinted W-2 will work just fine for your tax return.
+No, a reprinted W2 will work just fine for your tax return.
 In most cases, your employer will be able to print an additional copy directly from their files.
 If they have trouble or are too busy, they also can contact us and we will be able to release another copy.
-Either way, don't forget to give your employer your mailing address, email address and phone number again just in case it has changed or doesn't match the one on file.
+Either way, don't forget to give your employer your current mailing address, email address and phone number again just in case it has changed.

 What if I started work in December?
 Will I still receive a W2?